peterfairfield/anaxis/t/the_gun_run.md

 Map: TBD, locations are Lighthouse, Tower of Aos, Hall of the Pact, and Docks.

 Lighthouse:
+Lower Room, kennels
+Upper Room, Light & Hearth

 Tower of Aos:

+> Large single hall, there are many [guards](/sb/white_guard.md).
+They are very likely engaged with either the frigate or the [Givers of Green](/sb/giver_of_green.md).

 Hall of the Pact:

-Powder Room: Two more White Guards, with Hell Hounds instead of mastiffs.
+> Powder Room: Two more White Guards, with Hell Hounds instead of mastiffs.

-Gunsmith's Workshop: White Gunsmith with
+>Gunsmith's Workshop: White Royal working on the cure for Black.

+Pleasure palaces:
+White Place has these areas.

+>Watergate, boathouse cellar, main hall: a [Sagur](/sb/white_sagur.md), upper bedroom, entrance to Hall of the Pact.